The Fast and the Furious (2001 film): Plot

-That night, Brian brings a modified 1995 Mitsubishi Eclipse to an illegal street race, hoping to find a lead on the thieves.
-Dominic arrives in his Mazda RX-7 and initiates a drag race between himself, Brian and two other drivers.
-Lacking credibility, Brian is forced to wager his car.
-Dominic wins the race after Brian's car malfunctions, but the LAPD arrive before Dom can take the vehicle.
-Brian helps Dominic escape in the Eclipse, but they accidentally venture into the territory of Dominic's old racing rival, gang leader Johnny Tran and his cousin Lance Nguyen, who destroy the Eclipse.
-After returning to safety, Dominic reiterates that Brian still owes him a "10 second car".
+Brian brings a modified 1995 Mitsubishi Eclipse RS to a car meet, hoping to find a lead on the heist crew.
+Dom arrives in his Mazda RX-7 and initiates a race.
+Without credibility, Brian wagers his car; he, Dom, and two other drivers race.
+Brian's car malfunctions and Dom wins the race, but LAPD officers arrive, forcing Dom to flee.
+Brian rescues him, helping him escape, inadvertently venturing into territory held by a rival racing gang led by Johnny Tran and his cousin Lance.
+Tran and Lance destroy the Eclipse, and the two are forced to return to Dom's home on foot.
+Dom reiterates that Brian still owes him a ten-second car.